koszullab/instaGRAAL/README.md

     -C, --circular          Indicates genome is circular. [default: False] -b, --bomb              Explode the genome prior to scaffolding.
                             [default: False]
+    --pyramid-only          Only build multi-resolution contact maps (pyramids) and don't do any scaffolding. [default: False] --save-pickle           Dump all info from the instaGRAAL run into a pickle.
+Primarily for development purposes, but
+                            also for advanced post hoc introspection.
+                            [default: False]
+    --save-matrix           Saves a preview of the contact map after each cycle. [default: False]
     --quiet                 Only display warnings and errors as outputs.
                             [default: False]
     --debug                 Display debug information.
 For development purposes